sayantan1989/projects/dummy-service-async-hook/README.md

 Case 3 : ts-node test-case3.ts ( Working case )
 Note : Here req and res has same testheader hence not equal is not printed in console.

+Case 4 and 5 : to test node block cases from async and callbacks